libertine-linux-packages/libressl/README.md

 * The license for this package is MIT.
 * The license for the upstream source is OpenSSL License with ISC licensed replacements.

+## Version Notes

+* Does not build with cmake v3.6.x or v3.7.x